tropy/tropy.github.io/_posts/2018-03-29-using-tropy-with-newspapers.md

 ## Make a Custom Template
 For my most recent side project, I’ve been focusing on newspapers from Chronicling America.
 Knowing that I was going to be using newspapers, I wanted to harvest as much consistent metadata from those papers as possible.
 So I created a custom template for newspapers.

-{% include figure.html src="/assets/images/blog/2018/03/newspaper-template@2x.png" caption="My custom newspaper template" %}
+{% include figure src="/assets/images/blog/2018/03/newspaper-template@2x.png" caption="My custom newspaper template" %}

 My template breaks down into three basic groups of information: article information, paper information, and archive information.
 The first three fields deal with the article itself--the title of the article, its author (if listed), and the attribution (where it was reprinted from, if listed).